Thermographic Surveys & Thermal Imaging Testing in Peterborough, Milton Keynes, Bedfordshire and Cambridgeshire

 What is Thermography Inspection?

-Electrical circuits and components often fail because of fatigue, defective components, contamination, loose connections, maybe even poor workmanship.
-Failing components have one feature in common, they will always experience a rise in temperature or create a ‘hot spot’ prior to failure.
+Electrical circuits and components often fail because of fatigue, defective components, contamination, loose connections, or maybe even poor workmanship.
+Failing components have one feature in common, that they will always experience a rise in temperature or create a ‘hot spot’ prior to failure.
 Using infrared thermal imaging cameras will allow us to quickly identify problems before components fail.

 What Is Involved?

 Our engineer using an infra-red camera will take images of your electrical panels.
-This can be done by simply removing the cover or barrier of the electrical distribution equipment, and normally does not require it to be isolated, but may need a permit to work from yourselves.
+This can be done by simply removing the cover or barrier of the electrical distribution equipment, and normally does not require it to be isolated, but we – may need a permit to work from you.

 Electrical components with faults will generate heat; the camera will detect excessive heat in relation to the ambient temperature which will alert the engineer to a potential problem.
 The engineer will be trained to recognise whether the heat is sufficient to warrant further investigation, where upon you will be notified.